-The sncompare command is used to validate the consistency of the database versus the filesystems.
+The sncompare(1) command is used to validate the consistency of the database versus the filesystems.

 There are two main modes of operation.
 The recommendation is to run the quick tests first to determine the extent of the problem and which filesystems, if any, may need to be repaired.
-Afterwards, the DB and FS tests can be run on the filesystems identified to have problems.

-The quick tests provide a snapshot of the consistency of the Tertiary Manager database and whether all files are listed in the database.
-These tests operate on a single mountpoint at a time.

-The other two tests are more thorough in that they will generate SQL and shell commands to repair the database and files.
+Afterwards, the DB and FS tests can be run on the filesystems identified to have problems. - The quick tests provide a snapshot of the consistency of the Tertiary Manager database and whether all files are listed in the database.
+All filesystems are validated. - The other two tests are more thorough in that they will generate SQL and shell commands to repair the database and files.
 These two tests operate on a single mountpoint at a time.